irene2mana-T3A2-2023/SakuraPantryDocs/README.md

 #### Admins

-- Admins can perform Read operation on users' information.
+- Admins can perform Read operation on user account details.
-- Admins can perform CRUD operations on products.
+- Admins can perform CRUD operations on products data.
-- Admins can perform CRUD operations on product categories.
+- Admins can perform CRUD operations on categories data.
 - Admins can perform Read and Update operations on orders.
+The deletion operation is restricted since orders data must be retained in the system for historical reference.
+Instead, orders can be marked as cancelled or archived.

 ### Possible extensions